Home

 · be a UK tax payer; and

-· have paid an amount of tax (income and/or capital gains) in the current tax year which is not less than the Gift Aid claimed on this and any other such donations.
+· have paid an amount of tax (income and/or capital gains) in the current tax year which is not less than the Gift Aid claimed on this and any other such donations across all Charities.

 The relevant declaration and consent box is included in the online Application Form which can be found in the Membership Section.